-CLA prepares students to be independent and original thinkers, innovators in their chosen fields; to create meaning in their lives and in their life’s work; and to become productive citizens and leaders in their communities and the world.
+CLA prepares students to be independent and original thinkers, to be innovators in their chosen fields, to create meaning in their lives and in their life’s work, and to become productive citizens and leaders in their communities and the world.

 About Our Future

 Our vision is to transform the College of Liberal Arts into a destination college.

 Achieving that vision requires an engaged community of students, faculty, staff, alumni, donors, and friends.
 To make that happen, CLA has put in place a Roadmap that focuses on four core goals.

 CLA alumni will be the most desirable graduates available.

 CLA will have a relentless focus on research and creative excellence.